spamegg1/reviews/README.md

 *Spam's recommendation:* You can't really lose much by taking it.
 It's pretty short.
 Really cool ideas.

 ### <a name="softdesg"></a> Software Architecture & Design

 https://www.udacity.com/course/software-architecture-design--ud821

 This was quite atrocious.
 There are 30 Lessons, each with 25-50 videos.
 Some videos are so short (like 3 seconds) it gets incredibly annoying to go through the in-between-video transitions.

 You basically listen to a nice old man read tons and tons of definitions from some Software Architecture textbook.
 He constantly shifts his eyes between the camera and the teleprompter from which he is reading.
 It's one of THOSE courses where they try to sound super cool and talk about famous architects, buildings, designers etc.

 This is a purely verbal course.
 No programming assignments, no homeworks, just a few quizzes here and there that are very, very subjective.
 It's like a super long, boring audio-book to put you to sleep.
 Maybe you can figure out a way to listen to it when you are jogging or something.
-Personally I had the videos playing in the background while I was doing pushups and ab crunches in front of my PC.
+Personally I had the videos playing in the background while I was doing push ups and ab crunches in front of my PC.
+I feel like I'm a bad influence on you.
+Don't listen to me.

 There was only one useful Lesson.
 It's a scenario where two instructors are play-acting as software engineer and client.
 They go through the design decisions of a Library ID card/book checkout system.
 It actually made a lot of sense.
 This was extremely similar to what they did in the Software Construction 1,2 classes.

 *Spam's recommendation:* Do not take this.
 Total waste of time.
 You can listen to [The Joy of Painting with Bob Ross](https://www.youtube.com/user/BobRossInc) if you have trouble going to sleep.
+Software architecture is obviously a serious topic, it's not a joke; but this is a terrible way to teach it.
+Check out these books instead: https://aosabook.org/en/index.html

 ### <a name="laff"></a> LAFF - On programming for Correctness

 https://www.edx.org/course/laff-on-programming-for-correctness

 This course was very strange and uneven.
 It has 6 weeks.
 Week 1 is purely dedicated to Logic review, which I skipped.
 Week 2 starts with the core idea of the course: obtaining correctness proofs of algorithms along with deriving the algorithm itself, hand in hand.